ComputationalIntelligenceGroup/gardenr/README.md

 #> #   uncharacterized <int>
 ```

-We can join the above with metadata, to get a thorough information for
+We can join the above with metadata to get thorough information for each
-each cell.
+cell.

 ``` r
 meta_count <- left_join(counts, metadata, by = 'neuron') %>% select(-paper, -original.type, -archive, -neuromorpho.name)